ONSBigData/LCF-project/solrconfiguration.md

-The schema.xml this time looks like this.
+The current schema.xml looks like this.

 	<fields>